-1. Prep your date beforehand about the fact that you are sober
+1. Prep your date beforehand about the fact that you aren’t drinking

-Being sober is something that you should be so proud of and not at all ashamed of or embarrassed about.
-My rule of thumb is to always be upfront from the get go about the fact that I am a sober woman.
-This is an amazing filter to weed out the potential dates to make sure you’re not wasting your time on a person who is unsupportive of your sobriety.
+Being alcohol-free is something that you should be so proud of and not at all ashamed of or embarrassed about.
+My rule of thumb is to always be upfront from the get go about the fact that I don’t drink.
+This is an amazing filter to weed out the potential dates to make sure you’re not wasting your time on a person who is unsupportive of your choices.
 You can gauge from their response to you sharing this big part of your life with them, whether or not they are worth investing time in.
-One guy I was considering going on a date with, responded to me telling him I was sober by laughing and saying ‘How on earth do you have any fun?’.
+One guy I was considering going on a date with, responded to me telling him I don’t drink by laughing and saying ‘How on earth do you have any fun?’.
 Red flag alert!
 Thank you, next!
 Another guy responded by opening up and telling me he had his own issues with alcohol.
-I didn't date him as it was important for me to meet someone who wasn't a big drinker, however I helped him on his own journey to sobriety.
+I didn’t date him as it was important for me to meet someone who wasn’t a big drinker, however I helped him on his own journey to sobriety.
 The amazing guy I now call my boyfriend responded to me sharing this news by telling me he is also sober.
 Thank you universe for rewarding me so beautifully, just for being clear about my expectations with the guys I dated and their own relationships with alcohol.

-2. Choose a venue that has good non-alcoholic options and then plan out what your first drink will be
+2. Choose a venue that has good alcohol-free options and then plan out what your first drink will be

 3. Choose an activity that doesn’t involve alcohol at all